v5v5/fundamental-analysis/README.md

 | ...       | ...                       |
 | EPAM      | Value n                   |

-5. goto 2. while all indicators will be calculated
+5. Goto 2. while all indicators will be calculated
-6. goto 1. while all tickers will be handled
+6. Goto 1. while all tickers will be handled

-7. select next indicator to sort the table
+7. Select next indicator to sort the table
-8. sort the table by the indicator value by descending or ascending depends on indicator (for example, for Sales growth past 5 years - BY DESCENDING, it means THE BIGGER THE BETTER) and get and save index of place for each ticker
+8. Sort the table by the indicator value by descending or ascending depends on indicator (for example, for Sales growth past 5 years - BY DESCENDING, it means THE BIGGER THE BETTER) and get and save index of place for each ticker
-9. goto 7. while all indicators will be handled
+9. Goto 7. while all indicators will be handled

-10. select next ticker
+10. Select next ticker
-11. calculate sum of places for certain ticker and save as ticker points
+11. Calculate sum of places for certain ticker and save as ticker points
-12. goto 10.
+12. Goto 10.

-13. sort of result table by ticker points
+13. Sort of result table by ticker points

-# know about financials indicators
+# Know about financials indicators
-request to google 'financial indicators of company' links to help:
+Request to google 'financial indicators of company' links to help:
 - https://www.scoro.com/blog/financial-kpis-for-financial-kpi-dashboard/
 - https://www.investopedia.com/financial-edge/0910/6-basic-financial-ratios-and-what-they-tell-you.aspx

-indicators list:
+Indicators list:
 - Sales growth past 5 years
 - ...